urakubo/Dojo-standalone/README.md

 	- OUtput Filetype: Please select one of them.
 16 bit images are recommended.
 	- Save Parameters
 	- Load Parameters
 9. Execute the postprocessing.
 It generally requires less than 5 min.
-It produces the inference results in the Output Inference Folder.
+It produces the inference result in the Output Inference Folder.
-10. Check the quality of segmentation by use of colored images, or Dojo proofreader.
+10. Check the quality of segmentation (inference) by use of colored images or Dojo proofreader.

 Hidetoshi Urakubo